CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

 \subsection{Evaluation Metrics}

-We employ three key metrics to comprehensively evaluate the correctness and quality of the generated code.
+We employ benchmark-specific metrics to evaluate the correctness and quality of the generated code.
 First, we utilize the widely adopted \textbf{Pass@1} metric, which measures the proportion of generated code snippets that correctly perform the intended task on the first attempt without any modifications \citep{chen2021evaluating}.
-Additionally, to assess the textual similarity between the generated code and reference implementations, we include \textbf{Edit Distance}, which quantifies the minimum number of edits (insertions, deletions, substitutions) required to transform the generated code into a reference code snippet, reflecting the structural fidelity of the output \citep{levenshtein1966binary}.
-Furthermore, we use the \textbf{BLEU} score, a metric borrowed from the field of machine translation, to evaluate the linguistic accuracy and fluency of the generated code compared to one or more reference code \citep{papineni2002bleu}.
-Together, these metrics provide a holistic view of the generated code's functionality, structural integrity, and linguistic quality.
-Detailed formulas for these metrics are given in our project webpage.
+Pass@1 is used as the primary metric for function-level benchmarks, since it directly reflects whether the generated code passes the corresponding test cases.
+Additionally, to provide a more accurate assessment of the structural and semantic similarity between the generated code and reference implementations, we include \textbf{CodeBLEU}, which enhances token-level evaluation with syntactic features through abstract syntax trees (AST) and semantic features through data flow \citep{ren2020codebleumethodautomaticevaluation}.
+We use CodeBLEU only as a complementary metric for code similarity, rather than as a substitute for execution-based functional correctness.
+For RAL-Bench, we follow its original evaluation protocol and report \textbf{Fun.}, which measures the average pass rate of functional system tests across generated repositories.
+Compared with function-level unit tests, Fun. evaluates whether the generated repository satisfies application-level requirements under system-level execution tests.